andreas-breidenthal/The-Holmes-Lineage/Project_Instructions.md

 **Moriarty is not an aberration.
 He is the latest expression of something ancient.**

-The Holmes of each age has always known this, and has always been quietly dismantling it — one generation at a time, ensuring that the credit goes elsewhere and the family remains obscured.
+The Holmes of each age has always known this, and has always been quietly dismantling it — one generation at a time, ensuring that the credit goes to the appropriate authority while the family remains in the background.

-**The pastiche literature is deliberate misdirection.** The Wold Newton family tree, Baring-Gould's biography, the Nero Wolfe connection, the Charlotte Holmes novels — all of it has been planted and maintained by the Holmes of each recent generation to manage the legend.
-The published Watson cases are not vanity.
-They are a carefully curated public face that draws attention toward Baker Street and away from everything else.
-Sherlock Holmes VI — the man who appears in no public document — is the logical endpoint of a strategy that has been running for centuries.

-Each Holmes understands that obscurity is protection, and that the deliberate seeding of false trails is itself an expression of the family's analytical intelligence turned outward.

 ---